certbot/certbot/certbot/docs/using.rst

 .. note:: Read this and the `Safely deleting certificates`_ sections carefully.
 This is an irreversible operation and must
           be done with care.

+Certbot does not automatically revoke a certificate before deleting it.
+If you're no longer using a certificate and don't plan to use it anywhere else, you may want to follow the instructions in `Revoking certificates`_ instead.
+Generally, there's no need to revoke a certificate if its private key has not been compromised, but you may still receive expiration emails from Let's Encrypt unless you revoke.

 .. note:: Do not manually delete certificate files from inside ``/etc/letsencrypt/``.
 Always use the ``delete`` subcommand.

 A certificate may be deleted by providing its name with ``--cert-name``. \